 Now, who wants a kiss?

-First and foremost it’s important to take your dog to the vet and have them give your furry friend a proper oral and physical exam.
+First and foremost it’s important to take your dog to the vet and have them give your dog a proper oral and physical exam.
 There the doctor can determine the source of the bad breath and give you some ideas about what can be done.
 There are times when a dog’s breath can be an early indication of something more serious so put your mind at ease and visit an AAHA approved vet first!

 2. Leave It Up To the Professionals